monupareeklg/trade-data-generator/README.md

 ## 📌 Important Notes

+- **Precision Handling**:
+  Customize precision for prices and volumes using the `precision` configuration per symbol.
+This ensures prices and volumes match realistic exchange behavior.

+- **Step Size**:
+  Define `stepSize` per symbol to simulate realistic price jumps for each trade.

 - **Redis Connectivity**:
   The library no longer handles Redis connectivity internally.
 Users are responsible for initializing and managing their own Redis connections.
-This allows greater flexibility and customization for your specific use cases.

 - **Candlestick Data**:
   Candlestick (OHLC) data is now directly accessible via `getCandlestickData(symbol)`.
 You can save this data to Redis or any other database based on your preferences.

-- **Custom Configuration**:
-  The library supports a wide range of configurations to simulate realistic market behavior.
-Customize parameters like `middlePrice`, `highPriceLimit`, `lowPriceLimit`, and `symbols` to suit your requirements.

-- **WebSocket/REST APIs**:
-  Use WebSocket or REST API endpoints to serve real-time data to clients.
-The library provides tools to generate depth, trade stats, and candlestick data seamlessly.

-- **Data Persistence**:
-  Persist generated data (like market depth, stats, and candlesticks) in your own storage solutions (e.g., Redis, SQL, or NoSQL databases) for long-term usage and analysis.

-- **Interval Management**:
-  Ensure that the simulation and update intervals are optimized for your use case to avoid excessive resource consumption.

 ---

 ## 📌 TODOs

 - [x] Add support for multiple symbols.
+- [x] Add precision and step size configurations.
 - [ ] Extend candlestick intervals beyond 1 minute.
 - [ ] Add more realistic trade simulations.
 - [ ] Implement better test coverage for edge cases.